-After being on construction sites with pipefitters and welders, he began to develop an interest in pipe welding and rigging.
-After long consideration, he made the decision to concentrate on hydronic heating and cooling systems and move away from domestic water and sanitary systems.
+After working on construction sites with pipefitters and welders, he developed an interest in pipe welding and rigging.
+After long consideration, he decided to concentrate on hydronic heating and cooling systems and move away from domestic water and sanitary systems.

 Kevin excelled quickly in this area of the mechanical industry.
 After competing in the UA apprentice competition at a national level, he soon became Local 72's Pipefitter Apprentice of the Year.
 His years in the construction industry provided exposure to complex mechanical piping systems and the equipment that makes it all work.